redux-saga/redux-saga/docs/api/README.md

 - If it is an array, `action.type` is matched against all items in the array (e.g. `take([INCREMENT, DECREMENT])` will match either actions of type `INCREMENT` or `DECREMENT`).

+The middleware provides a special action `END`.
+If you dispatch the END action, then all Sagas blocked on a take Effect will be terminated regardless of the specified pattern.
+If the terminated Saga has still some forked tasks which are still running, it will wait for all the child tasks to terminate before terminating the Task.

+### `takem(pattern)`

+Same as `take(pattern)` but does not automatically terminate the Saga on an `END` action.
+Instead all Sagas blocked on a take Effect will get the `END` object

+### `take(channel)`

+Creates an Effect description that instructs the middleware to wait for a specified message from the provided Channel.
+If the channel is already closed, then the Generator will immediately terminate following the same process described above for `take(pattern)`.

+### `takem(channel)`

+Same as `take(channel)` but does not automatically terminate the Saga on an `END` action.
+Instead all takers are resumed with `END`

 ### `put(action)`